 Which programs reduce maltreatment and improve safety for vulnerable children?

-Child maltreatment, Program Evaluation, Report
+Child maltreatment, Program Evaluation

 The Western Sydney University review of 25 programs on reducing maltreatment of vulnerable children identified effective models and common components, such as flexible engagement, relationship-building, parental capacity development, and strong case management, providing valuable insights for practitioners.